IGVF/atomic-workflows/README.md

 # Atomic Workflows

 This repository contains standards and pipelines for processing various assay and sequencing-platform data types.
-If you'd like to modify an existing workflow or contribute a new one please see the contribution guidelines here: [CONTRIBUTING.md](CONTRIBUTING.md).
+If you'd like to modify an existing workflow or contribute a new one please see the [contribution guidelines](CONTRIBUTING.md).

 ## Single-cell preprocessing